cosmos/snap/README.md

 ## Security

 Security is paramount when it comes to MetaMask Snaps.
-Snaps execute in a sandboxed environment based on Hardened JavaScript by Agoric.
+Snaps execute in a sandboxed environment based on Hardened JavaScript (SES) by Agoric.
 MetaMask Snaps use a permissions model for protecting user data and respecting user consent.

 ## Developer Preview Software